Food Banks as a Lifeline: Canada’s New Normal. Read our HungerCount 2025 Report for more information.

 ARE CHILDREN

-Representing nearly 712,000 visits — an increase of over 312,000 monthly visits compared to six years ago.
+Representing nearly 712,000 visits — an increase of nearly 340,000 monthly visits compared to six years ago.

 ARE SINGLE